narzoul/DDrawCompat/README.md

 - Windows 10 SDK & DDK (see WindowsTargetPlatformVersion in [DDrawCompat.vcxproj](DDrawCompat/DDrawCompat.vcxproj) for the exact version)
 - Git for Windows (optional, needed for proper DLL versioning)

+### Contributing
+Pull Requests are not accepted.
+Please use [Issues](https://github.com/narzoul/DDrawCompat/issues) to report bugs or request new features.

 ### License
 Source code is licensed under the [BSD Zero Clause License](LICENSE.txt).